Kim Gordon: Public image

-Honors
+Honors and awards

 On May 21, 2015, Gordon was honored at The Kitchen's Spring Gala.

 On May 5, 2018, she received an Honorary Doctorate from the Emily Carr University of Art and Design.

+Gordon received two nominations at the 67th Annual GRAMMY Awards, her album The Collective was nominated for Best Alternative Music Album and her song "BYE BYE" was nominated for Best Alternative Music Performance.

 Legacy

 Gordon and her contributions in Sonic Youth are considered by critics and music scholars to have been key influences in the development of grunge music and riot grrrl, both musical movements which began in the early 1990s.
 Among those who have cited her as an influence are filmmaker Sofia Coppola, musician Kathleen Hanna, and Irish singer Róisín Murphy.
 Hanna explained in 2013:

 She was a forerunner, musically.
 Just knowing a woman was in a band trading lead vocals, playing bass, and being a visual artist at the same time made me feel less alone.
 As a radical feminist singer, I wasn't particularly well liked.
 I was in a punk underground scene dominated by hardcore dudes who yelled mean shit at me every night, and journalists routinely called my voice shrill, unlistenable.
 Kim made me feel accepted in a way I hadn't before.
 Fucking Kim Gordon thought I was on the right track, haters be damned.
-It made the bullshit easier to take, knowing she was in my corner.
+It made the bullshit easier to take, knowing she was in my corner.American indie rock singer-songwriter Lindsey Jordan (known professionally as Snail Mail) has cited Gordon as an important influence.